 MVNOs are here to stay; in fact, the alternative carrier industry is growing by nearly 9% each year.
 That means more competition and lower prices for you, the consumer.

-The key to finding the cheapest phone plan lies in figuring out exactly what you need and buying just that, instead of automatically signing up for the biggest plan out there.
+The key to finding the cheapest iPhone plan lies in figuring out exactly what you need and buying just that, instead of automatically signing up for the biggest plan out there.

 - Calculate your usage.
 Use our data use calculator to figure out how much you need so that you don't pay for unused data.
 Estimate the average monthly minutes and texts you use as well.